Optomechanics and Quantum Measurements

 LIGO Resumes Search for Gravitational WavesAfter a series of upgrades, the twin detectors of LIGO have turned back on and resumed their search for gravitational waves on November 30.
 The Virgo detector is expected to join the second part of the run.
 More details.

-2018 Les Houches School Gravitational Waves: Physics and AstronomyPF Cohadon will organize, together with MA Bizouard and N Christensen, the 2018 Les Houches Summer School 'Gravitational Waves: Physics and Astronomy'.
+2018 Les Houches School Gravitational WavesPF Cohadon will organize, together with B Allen, MA Bizouard and N Christensen, the Les Houches Summer School 'Gravitational Waves' in July 2018.
+See the website.

 Sumo Fight at UPMC!The yearly Robot Competition organized by T Briant as part of the 'Experimental Physics' Course LP338 took place on Dec.
 5th at UPMC.
 This year, the robots engaged in a Sumo fight...
 Check the video !